Get your personal plan match in 2 minutes

 These are the two most popular plans for families, so they get their own comparison.

 For a healthy Christian family planning a pregnancy, Medi-Share's extra 2 months of waiting is a minor downside.
 Zion is the easier choice for non-Christian families and saves $100–$400/month.
+To see how each plan's total annual cost shakes out for your family size and expected delivery, run the numbers in our cost projector — it factors in IUA, monthly contributions, and typical maternity expenses.

 The Honest Bottom Line